2023 Best Value Computer Engineering Master's Degree Schools in the New England Region

 As a testament to the quality of education it offers, Tufts also is in the top 10% of our Best Computer Engineering Master’s Degree Schools in the New England Region ranking.

-University of Massachusetts - Lowell came in at #7 in this year’s edition of the Best Value Computer Engineering Master’s Degree Schools in the New England Region ranking.
-Located in the large suburb of Lowell, UMass Lowell is a public college with a large student population.
+University of Massachusetts - Lowell did quite well in this year’s ranking of the best places for computer engineering students to get a master’s degree.
+It came in at #7 on the list.
+Located in the suburb of Lowell, UMass Lowell is a public school with a large student population.

 Full Computer Engineering at University of Massachusetts - Lowell Report